-Replacing the section of the exhaust that normally contains the DPF is easy when you use a complete replacement part like this DPF-less stainless straight pipe exhaust system.
+Replacing the section of the exhaust that normally contains the DPF is easy when you use a complete exhaust kit like this straight pipe system.

-This replacement attaches directly to your downpipe and gives your turbo a straight shot directly out the back of your truck.
+This exhaust kit comes ready to bolt directly to your downpipe and gives your turbo a straight shot directly out the back of your truck.
 As you can imagine, a straight shot without all the restrictions of the honeycomb DPF filter not only sounds better, it flows way better than before.
 Naturally, less restrictions = more power and more efficiency.

 LML EGR Delete Kit

-An EGR delete kit is actually sometimes more of a preventative repair item for LML duramax engines, because of how clogged the EGR system gets.
-I see alot of people having to do repairs on almost the entire EGR system over the trucks lifetime.
+An EGR delete kit is actually sometimes more of a preventative repair item for LML duramax engines, because of how clogged the system gets.
+I see a lot of people having to do repairs on almost the entire EGR system over the trucks lifetime.

 Why not just get rid of the headache altogether.
 That’s where this kit comes into play.

 Now, it’s true that the EGR function can be edited out of the ECM with a tuner, and the EGR valve kept in its place, in which case you wouldn’t need a blockoff plate.
 There’s a possible failure when you do that though, the boost pressure from the turbo can still overcome the EGR valve even if the function is turned off, causing exhaust gasses to leak past the valve and into the intake.

 This blockoff kit eliminates that issue and ensures that the exhaust gasses cannot enter the intake tract at all anymore.